featurevisor/featurevisor/docs/tracking/google-tag-manager.md

 ## Guide:

+Custom events are user defined events that are pushed to the dataLayer to expose a particular information or track a certain action.
+GTM is able to extract and store the data contained in the event's payload through a particular type of trigger that listens to the dataLayer and fires tags when the custom condition is met.

 ## Send an experiment activation event to the dataLayer and collect data via GTM

 The SDK integration section below provides a guide on how to push the `featureVisorActivation` event to the dataLayer created by Google Tag Manager.
 Once the event has been pushed to the dataLayer, the data can be sent to your Google Analytics property by firing a GA4 or Universal Analytics tag that leverages a Custom Event Trigger.
 Make sure to set the Custom Event Trigger to exactly match the name of the event pushed to the dataLayer (`featureVisorActivation`).